yogeswarreddy939/Pixelated-image-detection-and-correction/README.md

 Pixelation is often a byproduct of image compression algorithms, especially when high compression ratios are used.

-The above code checks if the mean difference  exceeds the threshold, if it is more than threshold then it is a pixelated image and it gets corrected.If less than threshold then it is detected as a non pixelated image
+The above code checks if the mean difference  exceeds the threshold, if it is more than threshold then it is a pixelated image and it gets corrected.If less than threshold then it is detected as a non pixelated image.

+NOTE:
+There isn't a universally fixed threshold value for detecting pixelation in images because the optimal threshold can vary based on factors like image resolution, content, and quality.
+However, you can determine a specific threshold value for your use case through empirical testing and analysis.

 Bilateral filter is applied to the input image.
 This filter smooths the image while preserving edges, using parameters like:d,sigmaColor,